Shura: Shura in the Qur'an

-In later years, the followers of Ali (Shi'atu Ali) as the ruler of Muslims became one school of thought, while the followers of Abu Bakr became the Sunni school of thought.
+In later years, the followers of Ali as the ruler of Muslims became one school of thought (Shi'atu Ali or Shia), while the followers of Abu Bakr became the Sunni school of thought.

 The Sunni school of thought believe that shura is recommended in the Qur'an (though some classical jurists maintained it is obligatory), The Qur'an, and by numerous hadith, or oral traditions of the sayings and doings of Muhammad and his companions.
 They say that the first four caliphs, or rulers of Islam, whom they call the Four Rightly-guided Caliphs, were chosen by shura.
 (See Succession to Muhammad, Umar ibn al-Khattab, The election of Uthman, and Ali Ibn Abi Talib.)

 The Shi'a school of thought believe that Muhammad had clearly indicated that Ali was his appointed infallible ruler of Muslim nation regardless of shura, a recommendation that was ignored by the first three caliphs.
 Shi'a do not stress the role of shura in choosing leaders, but believe that the divine vice-regent is chosen by God, or Allah, from the lineage of Muhammad (Ahl al-Bayt).
 The largest Shi'a sect believes that the current imam is in "occultation", hidden away until the last days, but there are minority Shi'a who follow leaders believed to be infallible imams.

 Shura and the caliphate

 During and after Ali's tenure as caliph, the Muslim community fell into civil war.
 Power was eventually grasped by the Umayyad caliphs and then by the Abbasid caliphs.
 There were also rival caliphates in Egypt and Al-Andalus (today's Spain and Portugal), and in the Indian subcontinent.
 The Ottoman Caliphate was officially dissolved by the newly founded Grand National Assembly of Turkey in 1924.

+Few of the later caliphs had anything but nominal control over the many Islamic states, and none were chosen by shura; all reached power by inheritance.

+Dispute over importance

+The Muslim clergy counseled submission to rulers but also stressed the duty of the ruler to rule by shura.
+They based this recommendation on the passages from the Qur'an mentioned above.

+Author Jebran Chamieh notes that while some Muslims consider Shurah a "pillar" of Islam, a number of factors indicate it may not be.